solara404/serialport/README.md

 ## Todo

+- [ ] Refactor backends to expose public API best suited for OS, then use these APIs in platform-agnostic API implementation
 - [ ] Offer both blocking and non-blocking reads/writes
 - [ ] Port descriptions and information
 - [ ] Export C library